Evening primrose oil (EPO)

 Diabetic peripheral neuropathy

 Although there is not a lot of scientific evidence, EPO is widely used to treat breast pain (mastalgia) in a number of European countries.
-A few studies have found that EPO seemed to help, but they have not been well-designed studies.
-Other studies show no benefit.
+A few studies have found that EPO seemed to help.
+But they were not well-designed studies.
+Other studies showed no benefit.

 Although EPO has gotten popular for treating hot flashes, there is no scientific evidence that it actually helps.

 EPO is available as an oil or in capsules.
 EPO products should be kept in the refrigerator and out of direct sunlight to prevent the oil from becoming rancid.
 Generally, high-quality EPO will be certified as organic by a reputable third party, packaged in light-resistant containers, refrigerated, and marked with a freshness date.

 EPO should be standardized to contain 8% gamma-linolenic acid.

 How to take it